-Description: The FFCGFC 2002 Capital Projects Fund is used to account for the all the FFGFC 2002 Bond loan proceeds used for the construction of the Downtown Parking Garage and Fifth Avenue/Pleasant Street projects.
+Description: The FFCGFC 2002 Capital Projects Fund is used to account for the all the FFGFC 2002 Bond loan proceeds used for

 Funding Source: Financing is provided by the FFGFC 2002 Bonds and earnings from interest.

 Legal Basis: The City Commission adopted Resolution No. 002436 on February 25, 2002.